barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 - Each agent module schedules a self-registration with the capability registry during bootstrap so the flex server advertises its capabilities without relying on a separate startup plugin.
 - Planner consumers should retrieve capabilities via the registry service (`listActive`, `getCapabilityById`) to honour cache/heartbeat semantics instead of querying the database directly.
 - SSE telemetry for `plan_generated` events now echoes per-node contract modes and facet coverage so downstream consumers can observe the facet-derived contract model in real time.

+### Marketing Catalog Rollout & Rollback

+- The curated marketing capability library lives in `packages/shared/src/flex/marketing-catalog.ts`.
+It exposes the marketing-aligned entries (`strategist.SocialPosting`, `strategist.Positioning`, `copywriter.SocialpostDrafting`, `copywriter.Messaging`, `designer.VisualDesign`, `director.SocialPostingReview`, `director.PositioningReview`) and the sandbox metadata route now responds with this set by default.
+All of these capabilities now declare the shared `company_information` facet as part of their `inputContract` to enforce consistent brand guardrails.
+- Facets tagged with `["marketing-agency", "sandbox"]` – including `company_information` – are served through the same route by filtering the shared `FacetCatalog`.
+UI surfaces only render those tagged facets, keeping the legacy definitions available for regression fixtures while automatically advertising the new facet to downstream consumers.
+- Deployment checklist:
+  1. Run `npm run test:unit -- packages/flex-agents-server/__tests__/flex-sandbox-metadata.spec.ts` to verify the metadata response (the payload should now list the `company_information` facet alongside the curated marketing set).
+  2. Spot-check the flex sandbox UI to confirm capability cards reflect the marketing taxonomy and that templates still load.
+- Rollback plan:
+  - Revert the marketing catalog deployment (reinstate the legacy capability modules and registry wiring) if regression fixtures must become the active catalog again—there is no runtime flag for toggling between catalogs.

 ### Facet Catalog